ksyasuda/mpv-youtube-queue/README.md

 ### Default Options

+- `default_save_method - unwatched`: The default method to use when saving the queue.
+Valid options are `unwatched` or `all`.
+Defaults to `unwatched`
+  - Whichever option is chosen is the default method for the `save_queue` binding, and the other method will be bound to `save_queue_alt`
 - `browser - firefox`: The browser to use when opening a video or channel page
 - `clipboard_command - xclip -o`: The command to use to get the contents of the clipboard
 - `cursor_icon - ➤`: The icon to use for the cursor